top of page

 Antonio Forcione is an artist in every sense of the word, hailed as one of the most charismatic and unconventional guitarists in today’s musical world.
 With multiple international awards and 21 albums released, he continues to captivate audiences, earning him the title “Jimi Hendrix of the acoustic guitar.”

-His music transcends genres, blending jazz, Spanish, soul, African, Brazilian, and improvised elements with ferocious virtuosity, passion, and humor.
+His music transcends genres, blending jazz, Spanish, soul, African, Brazilian, and improvised elements with ferocious virtuosity, passion, and humour.
 He has supported music legends such as Phil Collins, Bobby McFerrin and Van Morrison.

 Over the years Antonio has released 20 albums of largely original material and has performed in festivals and theatres from as far as Australia and Indonesia to the USA, Africa, and all over Europe, especially in France, Germany, Switzerland, Austria and the UK.
 He has performed at numerous charity events and his festival appearances include Womad, Glastonbury, Edinburgh, Melbourne, Koln, Verona, Granada and Hong Kong Arts Festival, amongst others.